thampiotr/alloy-deployments/README.md

 - `k3d` or `kind`
 - `docker`
 - `go-task`
+- An OTLP, Loki and Prometheus backends to send data to.

 ## Running this

 You'll need to put your usernames/passwords in `secrets/` folder.
 See `Taskfile.yml` and the `deploy:secrets` step for more information.

-Note that the URLs of endpoints are currently hard-coded.
+    NOTE: that the URLs of endpoints are currently hard-coded.

 Example:
 ```shell